Science and Technology

 Method to sense classical and non-classical electron transport once target is trapped between nanogap electrodes.

-Thousands of nanogap electrodes are stacked on a chip enabling high sensitivity and Moore's Law scalability.
+Millions of nanogap electrodes are stacked on a chip enabling high sensitivity and Moore's Law scalability.